On the Dualizability of Fusion 2-Categories: The Relative 2-Deligne Tensor Product

 \subsection{Properties and Examples}

-Let us fix $\mathfrak{C}$ a compact semisimple tensor 2-category over the field $\mathds{k}$.
-We derive some properties of separable compact semisimple bimodule 2-categories that are relevant to the proof of theorem \ref{thm:fulldualizability} below.
+Let us fix $\mathfrak{C}$, $\mathfrak{D}$, and $\mathfrak{E}$ compact semisimple tensor 2-categories over the field $\mathds{k}$.
+Recall that a bimodule 2-category is \textit{separable} if it is separable independently as a left module 2-category and as a right module 2-category.
+We now derive some properties of separable compact semisimple bimodule 2-categories that are relevant to the proof of theorem \ref{thm:fulldualizability} below.
 Our discussion is inspired by \cite[section 2.4]{DSPS13}.

 \begin{Proposition} Let $\mathfrak{M}$ be a separable $\mathfrak{C}$-$\mathfrak{D}$-bimodule 2-category, and $\mathfrak{N}$ a separable $\mathfrak{D}$-$\mathfrak{E}$-bimodule 2-category.
 Then, the relative 2-Deligne tensor product $\mathfrak{M}\boxtimes_{\mathfrak{D}}\mathfrak{N}$ is a separable $\mathfrak{C}$-$\mathfrak{E}$-bimodule 2-category. \end{Proposition} \begin{proof} We have seen in theorem \ref{thm:relative2Deligne} that $\mathfrak{M}\boxtimes_{\mathfrak{D}}\mathfrak{N}$ is a compact semisimple 2-category.
 Further, it follows readily from the 3-universal property that $\mathfrak{M}\boxtimes_{\mathfrak{D}}\mathfrak{N}$ inherits a $\mathfrak{C}$-$\mathfrak{E}$-bimodule structure, which is not a priori strict cubical.
 In any case, the $\mathfrak{D}$-balanced 2-functor $\boxtimes_{\mathfrak{D}}:\mathfrak{M}\times \mathfrak{N}\rightarrow \mathfrak{M}\boxtimes_{\mathfrak{D}}\mathfrak{N}$ is compatible with the $\mathfrak{C}$-$\mathfrak{E}$-bimodule structures.